legop3/notes/current/art reading notes/reading notes 5 MONDAY.md

 # ch.
-49: african art and global trade (first half)
+49: african art and global trade
 - foreign trade began to change the societies of africa
   - connecting african cultures to europe and asia
 - the beginnings of slavery